Transport by water

 Role of waterway transport

 Inland waterway transport (IWT) only accounts for 6% of total freight, but a closer look at the figures behind this statistic reveals that inland waterways carry the building blocks of our economy by moving foundational raw materials and semi-finished products – such as steel, chemicals, construction materials, agribulk and renewable fuels – that are indispensable to Europe’s manufacturing base and energy transition goals.
-These commodities underpin the Clean Industrial Deal and the circular economy.
-Furthermore, IWT’s unique capacity to handle outsized cargo, including heavy military equipment, is a key asset, especially given the weight and dimension constraints that road and rail transport face.
+These flows are the backbone of the Clean Industrial Deal and essential to a functioning circular economy.

 EU Naiades 3 action programme (2021-2027)